New York City

 Good Enough To Eat: It's all comfort food here - like great home cooking.
 The place is packed at brunch, so go at dinner!
 Their quesadillas are great and I love the Migas - scrambled eggs with tortilla chips, peppers, onions, cheese & tortillas.
 520 Columbus at W. 85th St

-Peacefood Cafe: I guarantee that the most devoted carnivores will find something to eat at this vegan restaurant.
+Peacefood Cafe: The most devoted carnivores will find something to eat at this vegan restaurant.
 The chickpea fries, soy nuggets, focaccia sandwiches, and vegetable sides are delicious.
 Service is eh.
 460 Amsterdam Ave at 82nd St

 Shun Lee West: This feels like a time warp to 1998, when Seinfeld and Friends ruled our TV sets.
 Go at 6:00 before a performance at Lincoln Center - super busy and there is something really nostalgic about the retro black and red (plus dragons on the walls) vibe.
 Loved the chicken with three nuts and fried rice.